 GeneCards Summary for IGHM Gene

 IGHM (Immunoglobulin Heavy Constant Mu) is a Protein Coding gene.
-Diseases associated with IGHM include Agammaglobulinemia 1 and Immunodeficiency 23.
-Among its related pathways are Immune System and Development Angiotensin activation of ERK.
-GO annotations related to this gene include single-stranded DNA binding and phosphatidylcholine binding.
-An important paralog of this gene is IGHG4.
+Diseases associated with IGHM include Agammaglobulinemia 1, Autosomal Recessive and Agammaglobulinemia, Non-Bruton Type.
+Among its related pathways are Immune response Fc epsilon RI pathway and Immune response Lectin induced complement pathway.
+Gene Ontology (GO) annotations related to this gene include single-stranded DNA binding and phosphatidylcholine binding.
+An important paralog of this gene is IGHA2.

 UniProtKB/Swiss-Prot for IGHM Gene

+Constant region of immunoglobulin heavy chains.
+Immunoglobulins, also known as antibodies, are membrane-bound or secreted glycoproteins produced by B lymphocytes.
+In the recognition phase of humoral immunity, the membrane-bound immunoglobulins serve as receptors which, upon binding of a specific antigen, trigger the clonal expansion and differentiation of B lymphocytes into immunoglobulins-secreting plasma cells.
+Secreted immunoglobulins mediate the effector phase of humoral immunity, which results in the elimination of bound antigens (PubMed:22158414, PubMed:20176268).
+The antigen binding site is formed by the variable domain of one heavy chain, together with that of its associated light chain.
+Thus, each immunoglobulin has two antigen binding sites with remarkable affinity for a particular antigen.
+The variable domains are assembled by a process called V-(D)-J rearrangement and can then be subjected to somatic hypermutations which, after exposure to antigen and selection, allow affinity maturation for a particular antigen (PubMed:17576170, PubMed:20176268).
 IgM antibodies play an important role in primary defense mechanisms.
 They have been shown to be involved in early recognition of external invaders like bacteria and viruses, cellular waste and modified self, as well as in recognition and elimination of precancerous and cancerous lesions.
 The membrane-bound form is found in the majority of normal B-cells alongside with IgD.
 Membrane-bound IgM induces the phosphorylation of CD79A and CD79B by the Src family of protein tyrosine kinases.
 It may cause death of cells by apoptosis.
 It is also found in soluble form, which represents about 30% of the total serum immunoglobulins where it is found almost exclusively as a homopentamer.
-After the antigen binds to the B-cell receptor, the secreted form is secreted in large amounts.
+After the antigen binds to the B-cell receptor, the secreted form is secreted in large amounts (PubMed:3137579, PubMed:16895553).